 What To Serve These Biscuits With

-We love to serve these spelt biscuits up for breakfast topped with butter and this Instant Pot mixed berry chia seed jam (pictured above) or alongside this 30-minute classic chili recipe for lunch or dinner.
+We love to serve these spelt biscuits up for breakfast topped with butter, or with pumpkin seed butter and this Instant Pot mixed berry chia seed jam (pictured above) or alongside this 30-minute classic chili recipe for lunch or dinner.

 Sprouted Spelt Biscuits